Emmotes/ic_spoilers/docs/donaar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Aura of Vitality** (Guess)
-> Every second, Donaar targets the Champion that has lost the most health (on a percentage basis), giving them a healing buff that lasts for 10 seconds, and heals for 5 HP every second (stacks by resetting the time).
+> Every second, Donaar heals the champion who has lost the most health for 5 health over 10 seconds (1 immediate tick + 10 more ticks each second thereafter).
+If he targets a champion who already has this effect, it refreshes the duration to 10 seconds, but doesn't immediately tick again.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>